 The five green LEDs on the battery level indicator show the charge level when the battery is switched on.
 Each LED represents about 20% of battery capacity.
 All five LEDs will light up when the battery is fully charged.
 The charge level for the activated battery is also shown on the display screen.

-If the battery level falls below 5%, all the LEDs on the operating status and battery level indicator will go out.
+If the battery level falls below 5%, all the LEDs on the battery level indicator will go out.
 However, the battery level is still shown on the display screen.

-3.6.3 Control panel on-screen indicators
+3.6.3 Control panel